Provider Selection Regime frequently asked questions

 However, the service must be provided to an individual.
 This means that public health interventions provided directly to an individual such as helping people to quit smoking or drinking are in scope, but mass communication campaigns to raise awareness of a particular health issue are out of scope of the PSR.

-For a process starting on or after 1 January 2024, relevant authorities must use the PSR when arranging health care services in scope of the PSR.
+For a process starting on or after 1 January 2024, relevant authorities must use the PSR when contracting for health care services in scope of the PSR.

-For the procurement of goods or services not in scope of the PSR, the PCR may apply.
+For the procurement of goods or services not in scope of the PSR, the PCR, or after 28 October 2024, the Procurement Act may apply.

 The PSR applies only when relevant authorities arrange health care services in England.
-When in force, the Procurement Act will replace the PCR.
-The Procurement Act will not apply to the arranging of health care services by these relevant authorities.
+From 28 October 2024, the Procurement Act will replace the PCR.
+The Procurement Act does not apply to contracting for health care services by these relevant authorities.

-For example, the Procurement Act will apply to the procurement of goods (i.e., medicines or medical equipment) and services delivered by relevant authorities that are out of scope for the PSR (i.e., cleaning, catering, consultancy, estates etc.) – unless these services are part of a mixed procurement that is covered by the PSR.
-The Procurement Act will also apply to the procurement of health care services when procured by public bodies and organisations that are not relevant authorities under the PSR.
+For example, the Procurement Act applies to the procurement of goods (e.g. medicines or medical equipment) and services delivered by relevant authorities that are out of scope for the PSR (e.g. cleaning, catering, consultancy, estates) – unless these services are part of a mixed procurement that is covered by the PSR.
+The Procurement Act also applies to the procurement of health care services when procured by public bodies and organisations that are not relevant authorities under the PSR.

 Yes.
 The Provider Selection Regime (PSR) provides flexibility so that each relevant authority can take local decisions to arrange health care services in a way that best suit the needs of their patients and service users at that specific time.